-It can be costly when customer disputes charge
+It can be costly when a customer disputes a charge

 It is vulnerable to fraud

-For a payment system technology that is over 100 years of history, the effort by scammers to make money off credit cards have made strides to overcome the technology that safeguards transactions.
-Identity theft, for example, is a problem that arises that when a credit card owner’s identity gets into a thief’s hands, he gets charged for purchases he did not make.
+For a payment system technology that is over 100 years of history, the effort by scammers to make money off credit cards has made strides to overcome the technology that safeguards transactions.
+Identity theft, for example, is a problem that arises when a credit card owner’s identity gets into a thief’s hands, and he gets charged for purchases he did not make.

 Fraudulent charges are often picked up by credit card companies.
-However, your shop may also be charged with fees to get out of the mess.
-They may include processing fee, shipping costs or charge-back fee.
+However, your shop may also be charged fees to get out of the mess.
+They may include processing fees, shipping costs, or charge-back fees.
 A double whammy can also occur when the merchant can be at a loss for the product or service because they are not likely to receive the product back from a fraudulent purchase.